UCSB-CMPTGCS20-S16/CS20-S16-lab03/lab03-Turtle-Graphics-Assignment.md

 Here's what should be in your post:

-(1) In the title, names of both (or all three) pair partners.
+1. In the title, names of both (or all three) pair partners.

-(2) In the body, write down answers to these questions
+2. In the body, write down answers to these questions

-(a) What are two times you and your partner(s) can meet this coming week for an hour each to work on this assignment?
+  1. What are two times you and your partner(s) can meet this coming week for an hour each to work on this assignment?

-(b) Did you and your pair partner exchange some kind of contact information (e.g. email, cell numbers, etc.).
+  2. Did you and your pair partner exchange some kind of contact information (e.g. email, cell numbers, etc.).
 Note: the right answer should be YES, because you should do that NOW. :-)

-(c) What are your CSIL usernames?
+  3. What are your CSIL usernames?
 Write down both CSIL usernames in your post.
 Exchange CSIL usernames with each other but DO NOT exchange passwords!
 You can share files with one another through github.

-(d) What are your github.com usernames?
+  4. What are your github.com usernames?
 Write down both github.com usernames in your post.
 Exchange github.com usernames with each other but DO NOT exchange passwords!

 -   You MUST NEVER given someone else your CSIL or github.com password---doing so is a "terms of service" violation.
 In the CSIL case, you could lose your CSIL privileges and be subject to disciplinary action.